Introduction

 Accessible formats and communication supports

-• Requests for accessible formats and communication supports will be met in a timely manner.
-If a ministry is unable to meet the request in a timely manner, the ministry will provide an explanation to the requestor or, where required, determine with the requestor, an alternate method for meeting the request.
+• If a ministry is unable to fulfill a specific request, the ministry will provide an explanation to the requestor and, where required, determine with the requestor, an alternate method for meeting the request.
 The acknowledgment of such requests and responses regarding the ministry’s ability to meet the request must be provided in accordance with the OPS Common Service Standards.

-• In certain circumstances, ministries may not be able to meet the request for an accessible format or communication support, such as when information is not convertible as it is technically not feasible to convert it, or the technology or services needed to convert the information are not readily available.
-In these cases, ministries will provide an explanation to the individual making the request as to why the information is unconvertible and will also provide a summary of the unconvertible information to the customer.
+• In circumstances where ministries may not be able to meet the request for a specific accessible format, for example when the technology or services needed to convert the information are not readily available, ministries will explain to the customer or service user why the information is unconvertible and provide a summary of the unconvertible information.

 Accessible websites and web content